mobie/mobie.github.io/tutorials/mobie_collection_table.md

 Each row specifies one dataset, which can be  configured by one of these columns:

+- **`uri` (mandatory)**: defines the location of a dataset
-- `uri` (mandatory): file path or URL to an image, label mask, or spots table
+    - allowed values: absolute or relative file paths or URL to an intensity image, label mask image, or spots table
-    - defines the absolute or relative location of a dataset that can be visualised with MoBIE
+- `type`: defines the type of a dataset; this column can be omitted if all data are intensity images.
-- `name`: free text
-    - defines the name of the dataset in the MoBIE user interface
-    - necessary if two datasets have the same file name
-- `type`:
+    - allowed values:
         - `intensities` (default): normal images
-    - `labels`: label mask images (aka segmentation images)
+        - `labels`: label mask (segmentation) images
         - `spots`: a table with annotated spots
     - [example collection containing all three types](https://docs.google.com/spreadsheets/d/1xZ4Zfpg0RUwhPZVCUrX_whB0QGztLN_VVNLx89_rZs4/edit?gid=0#gid=0)
-- `channel`: zero based integers
-    - necessary to load an image with multiple channels, please add one row per channel
+- `channel`: the index of the channel that should be opened; necessary to load an image with multiple channels, please add one row per channel (note that MoBIE works with a single channel data model and thus each channel of an image must be loaded individually); this column can be omitted if all your data only has a single channel (e.g. EM data)
+    - allowed values: zero based integers
     - [example collection with multiple channels](https://docs.google.com/spreadsheets/d/11dd3WXS1LJRPC4B_omwAPU0JJtFI8WVwdaLJs3L2XSk/edit?usp=sharing)
 - `color`: supports various encodings, e.g.
     - `r(0)-g(255)-b(0)-a(255)`